Graph Alignment via Dual-Pass Spectral Encoding and Latent Space Communication: Experimental setup

 \subsubsection{Setup}

 We evaluate the vision-language alignment task on a range of benchmarks, including CIFAR-10 \citep{cifar2009}, CINIC-10 \citep{darlow2018cinic}, CIFAR-100 \citep{cifar2009}, and ImageNet-100 \citep{imagenet2015}, using representations extracted from diverse pretrained vision and language models.
 For each vision model, class-level representations are derived by averaging image-level embeddings within each class.
 Correspondingly, language representations are obtained by averaging embeddings generated from multiple textual prompts for each class.
 To enable application of our graph alignment method, we build a similarity graph from these representations, where each class-level embedding is treated as a node and connected to its $k$ most similar neighbors according to cosine similarity.
+Final node correspondences are obtained by computing cosine similarity between the aligned embeddings and applying the Hungarian algorithm for optimal assignment.

+Note that baselines introduce variability across runs by randomly sampling half of the image embeddings to compute class prototypes in each run, while we use all image embeddings but vary the model initialization seed across runs.

 Since the vision and language models generally produce embeddings of different dimensionalities, in this experiment, we employ dual-pass GCN encoders without weight sharing.
 While this design accommodates modality-specific feature spaces, it also makes the alignment task more challenging, as the model must learn to reconcile heterogeneous latent representations.